 Leadership isn’t defined by age or experience, so we’re reaching out to established experts and the next generation of innovators.
 We want them to tell us what is holding their field back and how it could move forward faster, and we want to listen and learn from them, and from you.

-Over the year, we hosted a series of scientific workshops in San Francisco and New York, convening experts from diverse disciplines to discuss recent advances, critical needs, and key roadblocks to progress.
+Over the past year and a half, we hosted a series of scientific workshops in San Francisco and New York, convening experts from diverse disciplines to discuss recent advances, critical needs, and key roadblocks to progress.